 31 Jul Shredding: It’s not just destroying documents!

 All Source Security Container Mfg.
-Corp. is well known as the leading supplier of document security containers.
-However it is sometimes forgotten that, All Source is “the source” for all your container needs, including recycling.
+Corp. has become a leader in the document security destruction industry by supplying resilient security containers.
+However it is sometimes forgotten that All Source is “the source” for all your container needs, including recycling.

 Have you ever wondered what happens to the paper after the confidential documents have been shred?
 Confidential paper is picked up in a few different ways, whether it be secure rolling bins, secure office consoles, or locked desk side containers.
 When the documents are collected by a certified document destruction company, they are destroyed properly and effectively, but what happens to all that shredded paper?